graulund/andys-charts/README.md

 A simple charting library made out of React, TypeScript and SVG for a very specific use case: Showing plays per day for musical tracks.

 This is the charting library used on my sites [Playte](https://playte.co/andy/music/Harry_Styles) and [P3 Trends](https://andyg.dk/p3trends/music/Harry_Styles).
-It is used to display the amount of time a track has been played per day, over time, via a simple, stylish, minimalistic, interactive, to-the-point area chart.
+It is used to display the amount of time one or more tracks have been played per day, over time, via a minimalistic, stylish, interactive, to-the-point area chart.

+This area chart has time as the x-axis dimension, with an important feature: There's a tick/label for each month — regardless of how many months have passed in the timespan of the chart.
+This means that the amount of ticks and labels in the x-axis is variable and automatic.

-Because of the fact that both sites that I intended to use this on are server-rendered with minimal client-side code, this module attaches itself directly to the `window` object as of now, because there's no advanced client-side infrastructure to integrate with on these pages.
+Regarding the implementation: Because of the fact that both sites that I intended to use this on are server-rendered with minimal client-side code, this module attaches itself directly to the `window` object as of now, because there's no advanced client-side infrastructure to integrate with on these pages.
 In the future, this project can hopefully be a proper NPM package, so others can more easily use it.

 ## Usage
 (Sorry: This is non-standard and weird — for now — because of the above reason. 👆🏼)

 Build the project, and copy everything in the `build` folder to the appropriate directory in your project — probably an `assets` directory.
-Use the `entryPoints` section of the `asset-manifest.json` file to find the list of files to include as `link` and `script` elements.
+Then, use the `entrypoints` section of the `asset-manifest.json` file to find the list of files to include as `link` and `script` elements.

 The script will expose the following function:
 ```typescript